Welcome to Volume 8 of Executed to Suppress His Message.

 Adam and Eve had regular fellowship with the Lord God (Christ).

-Since Christ literally dwells inside of every Christian, the Lord has regular fellowship with each member of His Church.
+The Lord has regular fellowship with each member of His Church.

 Parallel 3